CogitatorTech/binharic-cli/README.md

 #### Running in a Container

-Alternatively, you can start Binharic in a container:
+Alternatively, you can run Binharic in a container:

 ```sh
 # API keys should be available in the environment already